Swift Tales 2

 Punk

-When Dan Mall started working with the team, he encouraged us designers to find ways to work as close to engineering as possible.
+When Dan Mall started working with the team, he encouraged the designers to find ways to work as close to engineering as possible.

-Until then my style of engineering collaboration was punk—sneaking around expectations to use my coding knowledge to form cross-discipline friendships and make cool stuff happen.
+My style of eng collaboration had been punk—sneaking around job titles to use my coding knowledge to form cross-discipline friendships and make cool stuff happen.

-But without the expectation of staying in my lane, in what new ways could I be punk?
-I thought: If I wanted to get close to code, what if I set aside Figma, the defacto tool for designers, altogether?
+But now, without the expectation of staying in my lane, in what new ways could I be punk?
+Maybe if I wanted to get close to code, could I set aside Figma altogether?

 Collaboration

-I needed help from Joe and Sergio from the get-go.
+I needed Joe and Sergio's help from the get-go.
 This is the main stuff they helped me learn:

-But once I could get stuff done on my own, I still wanted to work with Joe and Sergio.
 Dan calls this way of collaborating “hot potato”, where 2-3 independent contributors pass the work between each other synchronously.
-This was a speedy way to vet ideas and observe engineering life.
+This was a great way to vet ideas and observe engineering life.
 Engineers are TPL customers at the end of the day.

 The way I see it, my role as a design/eng hybrid is to convince Brand and Engineering that they want the same things.
 And my role as an accessibility subject matter expert is to build something that works for everyone.